brandynlucca/AcousticScattering.jl/docs/src/gallery/examples/bent.md

 # [Surface phase and directional scattering](@id gallery-bent)

 Solve a closed rigid body with curved sides and rounded ends.
-Its bend lies in the xy plane; its midpoint tangent is +x.
+Its bend lies in the xy plane.
+Its midpoint tangent is +x.
 These compact mesh settings are for visualization.

 ```@example gallery_bent
 using AcousticScattering